+4.2.4.4.
 The ZDHC InCheck report indicates a wet processing facilities' Chemical Inventory List's (CIL) conformance with the ZDHC MRSL parameters.
-It is a comprehensive overview of conformance that enables users to improve their conformance based on the information available on their chemical inputs

-4.2.4.4.
-ZDHC Gateway - Chemical Module
+It is a comprehensive overview of conformance that enables users to improve their conformance based on the information available on their chemical inputs.ZDHC Gateway - Chemical Module

 The ZDHC Gateway is an online portal to exchange (verified) MRSL conformance information between supply chain partners.
 In the portal a database of MRSL conformant chemicals can be reviewed.
 These chemicals have been uploaded by chemical suppliers, and the ChemCheck reports show the sustainability level of their chemical products.
 Brands and suppliers can use the database to improve the sustainability level of their chemical inventory.
-Suppliers can purchase and create their InCheck report within the gateway, to show how well they are advancing in sustainable chemistry.
+Suppliers can purchase and create their InCheck report within the Gateway, to show how well they are advancing in sustainable chemistry.
+The Gateway platform is also where facilities share their InCheck reports with their stakeholders/brands.